Why is remarketing key in dealerships' used vehicle stock?

 Visitors who viewed used vans

-Leads who did not respond to the sent offer
+Leads who did not respond to the offer sent

-2.2 Remarketing channels and formats
+2.2 Channels and remarketing formats

 Display Ads: visual banners on other websites

-Email remarketing: recovery of abandoned forms or carts
+Email remarketing: recovering forms or abandoned carts

-2.3 Necessary tools and data
+2.3 Tools and data required

 Updated CRM with customer history